 The URLs of the content you publish on your WordPress website are known as permalinks.
-Permalinks are what people enter into their browser address bar to view one of your pages.
+Permalinks are what people enter into their browser address bar to view one of your pages (they are the permanent link to a single page).
 They are also what search engines and other websites use to link to your website.
 Due to this, they are very important.

-You can change the structure of your permalinks at any time, however doing this changes the URL of your pages.
-This can cause your search engine traffic and referral traffic to drop considerably as visitors are presented with 404 page errors instead of the page they wanted to view.
+You can change the structure of your permalinks at any time.
+However doing this will changee the URL of your pages.
+This can cause your search engine traffic and referral traffic to drop considerably as visitors are presented with 404 page errors instead of the page they want to view.

 The Default Permalink Structure